 1 1/2Tbsp peeled and minced fresh ginger

-3lbsboneless skinless chicken thighs,trimmed of visible fat (use about 4 oz thighs, 9 pieces)
+3lbsboneless skinless chicken thighs,trimmed of visible fat (about 9 pieces)

 Vegetable oil(or olive oil) for brushing grill grates